swift-student/swift-student.github.io/_posts/2020-4-14-urlsession-and-result.md

-I can use the ResultDecoder for images as well by making an image decoder like so:
+I can use the it for images as well by making an image decoder like so:

 ```swift
 private let imageDecoder = ResultDecoder<UIImage> { data in